Pasanga 2

-Pasanga 2 : Haiku is a 2015 Indian Tamil-language children's film written, co produced and directed by Pandiraj.
-A thematic sequel to Pasanga (2009), the film focuses on the issue of attention deficit hyperactivity disorder (ADHD) amongst children and is set in the city, unlike Pasanga.
-The film, starring debutante child actors Nishesh and Vaishnavi in lead alongside Ramdoss, Vidya Pradeep, Karthik Kumar and Bindu Madhavi.
-This film is produced by Suriya, who also appears in an extended cameo role along with Amala Paul.
-The film was the last film of year 2015 and was declared as a "year end blockbuster".
+Pasanga 2 (initially titled as Haiku) is a 2015 Indian Tamil-language children's film written, directed and co-produced by Pandiraj.
+A thematic sequel to Pasanga (2009), the film focuses on attention deficit hyperactivity disorder (ADHD) amongst children and is set in the city, unlike Pasanga.
+The film stars debutante child actors Nishesh and Vaishnavi in lead alongside Ramdoss, Vidya Pradeep, Karthik Kumar and Bindu Madhavi.
+This film is produced by Suriya, who also appears in a supporting character along with Amala Paul.
 The film will mark Pandiraj's last of the trilogy for children, following Pasanga and Marina.

+The film was released on 24 December 2015, coinciding with Christmas weekend and became a hit at the box-office.
+It won multiple awards at the Tamil Nadu State Film Awards including Best Film and Best Child Actors.
+The film's plot was compared with Taare Zameen Par (2007).

 Plot

-Kavin (Nishesh) and Naina (Vaishnavi) are two children who get pushed out of school because of their hyperactive activities.
+Kavin and Naina are two children who get pushed out of school because of their hyperactive activities.
 Their parents are not able to bear the attitude of their children and transfer them through many schools.
-Accidentally, they end up with a child psychiatrist Thamizh Nadan (Suriya) and his wife Venba (Amala Paul).
-The two children were sent to a hostel, where they miss their parents dearly.
+Accidentally, they end up with a child psychiatrist Thamizh Nadan and his wife Venba.
+Kavin and Naina were sent to a hostel, where they miss their parents dearly.
 They escape from the hostel and follow Thamizh and Venba’s children to their home.
 Thamizh suggests that Kavin and Naina join a school where Venba is a teacher, where they let children be themselves.
 Their parents think and reluctantly send them to the school.
-While Kavin and Naina study there, they are selected, along with Venbas son Abhiman, to participate in a talent show.
+While Kavin and Naina study there, they are selected, along with Thamizh and Venba's son Abhiman, to participate in a talent show.
 There, Kavin dances and Naina tells the story of her life.
 Once the competition is over, Tamizh and Venba leave immediately, along with their children.
 When Kavin and Naina's parents questioned them why they did so, they replied with satisfaction that all they needed was for the children to participate and not to win.
 The parents then realise their mistakes.
 Kavin and Naina also regret their mischievous behaviour.
 The film ends with an ambulance honking, and they prayed.
 The families lived happily.
 During the credits, it shows paper boats showing celebrities having attention deficit hyperactivity disorder, along with their bio.